sandlerben/wikiracer/README.md

 The `wikiracer/race` encapsulates the Wikipedia exploring logic; it is the most interesting part of the application.

-A `race.Racer` struct encapsulates all the state needed for one race, including:
+A `race.Racer` encapsulates all the state needed for one race, including:

 - The page to start at
 - The page to find a path to